remy/remysharp.com/public/blog/a-clean-exit.md

 When I ran mocha, it was returning an exit code of 2.
 This is a [weirdness of mocha that (misuses) the exit status](https://github.com/mochajs/mocha/issues/2438) reporting the _number_ of failing tests.

 The "fix" is only a few characters though.
-When I run mocha inside of nodemon, I use an bash _and_ statement that reads "if this fails, fail with an exit 1":
+When I run mocha inside of nodemon, I use an bash _or_ statement that reads "if this fails, fail with an exit 1":

 ```bash
 $ nodemon --exec "mocha bad.test.js || exit 1"